Prashant-Iyapan/fraud-detection-delta-lake/docs/validation.md

 ## 📌 Purpose

-This module validates schema integrity for incoming streaming data frames, particularly at the Bronze and Silver layers.
-It ensures that both column names and their data types conform to expected definitions.
+This module provides schema validation for incoming DataFrames at both the **Bronze (Ingestion)** and **Silver (Transformation)** layers.
+It enforces strict schema expectations by comparing column names and data types against predefined schemas.

 ---

 ## ⚙️ Core Logic and Steps

-1. **Define expected schemas** as dictionaries:
+1. **Define expected schemas**:
-   - `expected_schema_bronze`: Expected structure for Bronze layer input.
+   - `expected_schema_bronze`: For raw input validation before Bronze ingestion.
-   - `expected_schema_silver`: Expected structure for Silver layer after enrichment.
+   - `expected_schema_silver`: For enriched output after Silver transformations.

-2. **`validate_columns(val_dataframe)`**:
+2. **Function: `validate_columns(df, module='Ingestion')`**
+   - Accepts a DataFrame and a `module` name (`Ingestion` for Bronze, anything else for Silver).
-   - Iterates through the `expected_schema_bronze`.
+   - Iterates over the corresponding schema and checks:
-   - Confirms that each required column exists in the DataFrame.
+     - If each column exists in the DataFrame
-   - Checks if the datatype matches what is defined in the schema.
+     - If the data type matches the expected type
-   - Logs mismatches or confirmations for transparency.
+   - Logs all validation status and mismatches.

+3. **Returns**:
+   - `True` if all validations pass.
+   - `False` if any column is missing or mismatched.

 ---

 ## 📥 Inputs

-- **DataFrame (`val_dataframe`)**: The DataFrame being validated (typically Bronze layer input).
+- **DataFrame (`val_dataframe`)**: The DataFrame to be validated.
-- **Schemas**: Defined as dictionaries mapping column names to Spark data type names (as strings).
+- **Module (`module`)**: Determines whether to validate against Bronze or Silver schema.

 ---

 ## 📤 Outputs

-- Returns `True` if the schema matches expectations.
+- Boolean `True` or `False` indicating whether schema validation succeeded.
-- Returns `False` if any column is missing or the data type mismatches.
-- Logs the schema match status for each column.
+- Logs all outcomes for each column using `val_logger`.

 ---

 ## 🧩 Optional Parameters and Configs

-- Uses the `val_logger` from `logger.py` for structured logs.
+- Uses `create_logger('validation')` for standardized logging.
-- Can be extended to validate nested structures or evolving schemas.
+- Can be easily extended to support new layers (e.g., Gold) or nested schemas.
+- Currently uses hardcoded schema definitions; could be replaced by schema inference from a StructType if needed.

 ---

 ## 📝 Notes for Interviewers and Reviewers

-- Enforces **schema contracts** early in the pipeline, preventing downstream errors.
-- Encourages **transparent and traceable schema validation** with clear logs.
-- Centralizes expected schema definitions for **Bronze and Silver layers**, promoting reusability.
-- Simple but critical function for robust data pipeline design.
+- Implements **layer-specific validation logic** for stronger pipeline integrity.
+- **Fails early and loudly** if schema mismatches occur.
+- Ensures that newly added fields from lookup joins or enrichment are also validated.
+- Can be extended to support runtime schema auto-generation for more robustness.